Daniel-Gong/daniel-gong.github.io/_pages/cv.md

   * MATLAB
   * Python
-  * OpenSesame
-* Statistical analysis

-  * JASP
-  * SPSS
   * R
+  * C
 * Neuroimaging techniques

-  * fMRI: knowledge in fMRI basics and data analysis with MATLAB SPM Toolbox
+  * fMRI: knowledge in data analysis with SPM Toolbox
-  * EEG: knowledge in ERP and time-frequency analysis with EEGLAB and Fieldtrip Toolbox
+  * EEG: knowledge in data analysis with EEGLAB and Fieldtrip Toolbox

 Publications
 ============